 Section 351.401(i) of Commerce's regulations states that, in identifying the date of sale of the merchandise under consideration or foreign like product, the Secretary normally will use the date of invoice, as recorded in the exporter or producer's records kept in the ordinary course of business.
-Additionally, under that regulation, the Secretary may use a date other than the date of invoice if the Secretary is satisfied that a different date better reflects the date on which the exporter or producer establishes the material terms of sale.
-In addition, Commerce's long-standing practice is to rely on shipment date where it precedes invoice date as the date of sale.
-Therefore, we preliminarily used the earlier of the invoice date or the shipment date as the date of sale in both markets, in accordance with our practice.
+Additionally, under that regulation, the Secretary may use a date other than the date of invoice if the Secretary is satisfied that a different date better reflects the date on which the exporter or producer establishes the material terms of sale.29 In addition, Commerce's long-standing practice is to rely on shipment date where it precedes invoice date as the date of sale.30 Therefore, we preliminarily used the earlier of the invoice date or the shipment date as the date of sale in both markets, in accordance with our practice.31

-The Court of Appeals for the Federal Circuit (CAFC) in Apex Frozen Foods v.
+28 The Court of Appeals for the Federal Circuit (CAFC) in Apex Frozen Foods v.
 United States, 862 F. 3d 1322 (Fed.
 Cir.
-July 12, 2017) affirmed much of Commerce's differential pricing methodology.
-We ask that interested parties present only arguments on issues which have not already been decided by the CAFC.
+July 12,2017) affirmed much of Commerce's differential pricing methodology.
+We ask that interested parties present arguments on issues which have not already been decided by the CAFC.

-In the instant review, as in the most recently completed review, Nan Ya reported the date of shipment from the factory (what Nan Ya refers to as the delivery note date) as the date of sale for its home market.
-Information on the record indicates that in the home market, Nan Ya issues its invoice on the same day that it ships the merchandise.
-Therefore, because information on the record supports the shipment and invoice date being the same, pursuant to 19 CFR 351.401(i) we are preliminarily using invoice date as the date of sale in the home market.
+In the instant review, Nan Ya reported the date of shipment from the factory (what Nan Ya refers to as the delivery note date) as the date of sale for its home market sales.32 Information on the record indicates that in the home market, Nan Ya issues its invoice on the same day that it ships the merchandise.33 Therefore, pursuant to 19 CFR 351.401(i) we are preliminarily using invoice date as the date of sale in the home market.

-For the U.S. market, Nan Ya reported that it issues its commercial invoice a few days after shipment of the merchandise.
-Therefore, consistent with Commerce's regulation 19 CFR 351.401(i) and Commerce's practice as noted above, we have preliminarily used the earlier of shipment date or invoice date as the date of sales for Nan Ya's U.S. sales.
+For the U.S. market, Nan Ya reported that it issues its commercial invoice a few days after shipment of the merchandise.34 Therefore, consistent with Commerce's regulation 19 CFR 351.401(i) and Commerce's practice as noted above, we have preliminarily used the earlier of shipment date or invoice date as the date of sales for Nan Ya's U.S. sales.35